 Phuentsholing market: you can get basic commodities like food items, both cooked and uncooked, even fresh vegetables, and fruits are also available.

 Phuentsholing viewpoint: Karbandi Monastery is also the view point of Phuentsholing and it looks amazing during the daytime, a perfect place for photography.

 Phuentsholing park: a nice place for a family trip, there is a basketball court as well.
 This is situated on the right side of Phuentsholing-Thimpu road.

 Karbandi Monastery: This Monastery is located just 30 minutes from the main town.
 Apart from the huge statues, there is a beautiful garden inside, from where you can have the majestic beauty of the whole town.
 There is a say among the locals that an Indian couple prayed for a baby here, and it was granted.
-From then on, the couple having infertility issues visit this place.
+From then on, couples having infertility issues visit this place.

 Zangdok Palri Temple: It is situated on the right side of the heart of Phuentsholing.
 It attracts tourists for its huge ball fountain, a small pond, prayer wheels, and the solitude of the area.
 You will find monks roaming here and there on your way, sometimes chanting their hymns loudly.
 The temple has many Buddhist drawings on the walls, containing enormous significance; the temple symbolizes the heaven, envisioned by Guru Rinpoche.
 Its name has derived from the copper-colored mountain, which is believed to be the abode of Guru Padmasambhava.
 There are eight statues of eight manifestations of their gurus, mythology says, these manifestations represent the ability of Padmasambhava to adapt to several needs.
 The upper floor of the temple gifts you the pictures of Bodhisatva and Sabdrung Ngawang Namgyal and many images of Amitabha Buddha.